faboo8/ontology-matching/README.md

 ## Tasks

-- [ ] Rewrite WordNetSimilarity to use weights
+- [ ] Rewrite WordNetSimilarity to use weights (returns 1.0 too often)
 - [ ] Make building your own model functional
 - [ ] Define a procedure to determine the 'best' weights for CombinedSimilarity (training set needed)
-- [ ] Debug CombinedSimilarity